 A thunderstorm begins to dissipate when the downdrafts within the cloud end up becoming stronger than the updrafts.
 The moist, warm air can no longer rise upwards, so the water droplets in the cloud stop forming.
 The rain begins to lighten up as the cloud disappears into the atmosphere, which happens from bottom to top.

-Nimbostratus clouds are another type of cloud which often brings rain.
+Nimbostratus clouds are another type of cloud that often brings rain.
 If you look up at the sky and there is nothing but a uniform, gray, low layer of clouds you’re probably viewing nimbostratus clouds.
 Nimbostratus clouds are thick with water and block out sunlight, and they form at low or middle altitudes.
 While cumulonimbus clouds usually bring short-lived but intense storms, nimbostratus clouds usually bring less intense rain that can last for hours or longer.
 Nimbostratus clouds typically have a cloud base of around 6500 feet, meaning that they usually have water droplets in them, not ice crystals.
 Although, if ambient temperatures are low enough snow or ice may fall.